How much should I borrow?

 What are the current interest rates on Direct Loans?

 While interest rates are fixed for the life of the loan, the interest rates can change each year you accept a new loan.
-For the current rates, please visit the Department of Education's Web site for Direct Loans.
+For the current rates, please visit the Federal Student Aid website for Direct Loans.